tdhopper/pythonplot.com/INTRO.md

 If you're interested in the breadth of plotting tools available for Python, I commend Jake Vanderplas's Pycon 2017 talk called the [The Python Visualization Landscape](https://www.youtube.com/watch?v=FytuB8nFHPQ).
 Similarly, the blogpost [A Dramatic Tour through Python's Data Visualization Landscape (including ggplot and Altair)](https://dsaber.com/2016/10/02/a-dramatic-tour-through-pythons-data-visualization-landscape-including-ggplot-and-altair/) by Dan Saber is worth your time.

+### Hearty Thank You

+Much Python plotting development is done by open source developers who have an (almost) thankless task.
+I am extremely grateful for the countless hours of many who have helped me do my job.
+Please keep it up!

 ### Why all the talk about ggplot?

 The word "ggplot" comes up a lot in discussions of plotting.
 Before I started using Python, I did most of my data analysis work in [R](https://cran.r-project.org/ "The Comprehensive R Archive Network").
 I, with many Pythonistas, remain a big fan of Hadley Wickham's [ggplot2](http://ggplot2.org/ "ggplot2"), a "[grammar of graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448 "The Grammar of Graphics (Statistics and Computing): Leland Wilkinson, D. Wills, D. Rope, A. Norton, R. Dubbs: 9780387245447: Amazon.com: Books")" implementation in R, for exploratory data analysis.